elunna/nerfhack-changelog/README.md

     * When under 50% of their max HP, they get a damage bonus that scales with their level.
     * When under 25%, this bonus is doubled.
     * This feature was adapted from the SpliceHack skill system.
+* The barbarian quest gets a lot more trees in the beginning (these can be chopped down now)

 ### CAVEMAN/CAVEWOMAN CHANGES
 * They cannot receive spells from their deity (Evil)